Peter's 12 Rules of Composting

 One of the primary objectives with running a compost facility is to operate it efficiently to reduce both the time and expense of processing a finished product.
 It is generally agreed that every compost system is unique in how it operates and that the method of operation will evolve over time.

 To this end, always striving to improve your product quality will be the key to your success.
 By focusing on product quality, everything else about how the compost system operates will fall into line.
-This is a very simple rule, but it is also a very important rule.
+This is a very simple rule, but it is also a very important one.

 Rule 12: Keep It Simple & Systematic (KISS)